shtse8/DartScript/memory-bank/progress.md

     before DOM node detachment.
   - Improved robustness of `_unmountComponent` DOM node checks.
   - Updated relevant components/demos (`VNode`, `renderer`).
+  - Removed incorrect TODO comment regarding component lifecycle hooks from `removeVNode` helper, as lifecycle is handled in `_unmountComponent`.
+  - Added detailed debug logging (`print` statements) to listener removal paths in `_patch` and `_removeListenersFromNode` to aid in verifying removal logic.
 - **JS Interop for Events Resolved:** Confirmed `.toJS` extension method is the correct approach for WASM event listeners (still used for callback conversion).